xLamday/xLamday/README.md

 <div align="center">

 ## About
-Hello, xLamday here, and i'm the developer of LuppiLandia.
+Hello, xLamday here and i'm the developer of LuppiLandia.
 In this GitHub page you'll be able to find mine repositories and much more.

 -------------------